lambdaclass/guidelines/README.md

   when the functions merit them.
 * Do not write tests before you have solved the problem, you may waste time writing tests for the wrong implementation.
 * Start with [the simplest thing that could possibly work](http://www.artima.com/intv/simplest3.html).
+* Don't try to foresee future uses of your program: [You aren't gonna need it](https://martinfowler.com/bliki/Yagni.html).
 * Write for humans: coding for computers is easy, but writing code that is understandable by another person is an art.
 * Code and document in english, unless you have a very specific reason no to.